Landfill restoration: Vegetation succession

 Once a landfill is capped, restoring the land with vegetation has been considered as an appealing approach since it reconnects the degraded land with the surrounding natural environment.
-Most landfill restoration approaches have been artificial and human-made strategies which are not effective for long-term use, whereas vegetation succession that is based on natural processes is a more sustainable strategy.
+Most landfill restoration approaches have been artificial strategies which are not effective for long-term use, whereas vegetation succession that is based on natural processes is a more sustainable strategy.
 Studies have shown that using composted green waste to cap landfills provides additional nutrients to the soil and improves the soil's physical structure and aids its water retention, which efficiently improves the vegetation succession (trees and plants) on restored landfills.

 Regional studies

 Hong Kong

 A 10-year study done at the SENT landfill in Tai Chik Sha in Tseung Kwan O, Hong Kong, shows that plant and tree species could survive following the restoration of a landfill.
-The site was initially lined with a multilayer composite bottom layer, then had a landfill gas and leachate collection system incorporated, and was covered by a final layer system.
+The site was initially lined with a multilayer composite bottom layer, then had a landfill gas and landfill leachate collection system incorporated, and was covered by a final layer system.
 In the initial stages of restoration, vegetation was planted to establish plant communities on the site.
 Within the 10 years of the study, 19 species native to Hong Kong were recorded on the site, with more than 60% being trees and with 30% consisting of shrubs and herbs.
 The tree species recorded included but was not limited to: A. confusa, A. auriculiformis, and Heptapleurum heptaphyllum.
 In addition, to the tree species, other plant species were recorded on the site from 16 families, with the most dominant three families being the Araliaceae, Convolvulaceae, and Mimosaceae'.
 The presence of vegetation on the restored sites also received up to 44 animal species, mainly invertebrate species but also included frogs, lizards, and geckos.
 Ultimately, the results show that, "the restored landfill sites were able to support the establishment and growth of plant communities, becoming a semi-natural habitat 10 years after restoration".